Adding content to new site

 What will happen to county sites?

+Existing content on these sites will not be automatically moved to the new site.
 Content teams are responsible for coordinating statewide to take stock of existing content, evaluate it, organize it, and begin entering it into the new website.

 What will happen to program sites?